Disney World In July (2025)

 Disney World Prices In July

-Within July, prices are roughly stable outside the July 4 bump.
+Within July, prices are roughly stable outside the July 4 bump and the drop heading into August.
 Here’s a graph of pricing within the month at All Star Movies, Port Orleans Riverside, Wilderness Lodge, and Yacht Club:

 Disney World July Deals and Discounts